 This capstone subject enables students to conduct "real-world" research in the biomedical sciences.
 Under the supervision of an active research academic, students will plan, execute and report on a research project chosen from a variety of topics.
-This subject is spread across two semesters (Research Project A and Research Project B).
+This research is spread across two semesters (Research Project A and Research Project B).

 |Faculty||Faculty of Health Sciences & Medicine|